TriagalenCheteriagalnik/sensors.community.downloader/README.md

 - If the sensors you're using have bad location settings, the timezone will default to EET.
 This should very rarely happen.
 - It is possible for the timezone to be misinterpreted if your sensor is very close to a timezone boundary.
 - Issues can arise if you pair an air quality sensor with a humidity sensor from another timezone.
 This is not a good idea, anyway, as the humidity readings are unlikely to be very relevant in this case.
+- The humidity sensors I'm assuming you're using are BME280 sensors.
+I have not yet tested the software with other types of sensors.
+- Likewise, I'm assuming all air quality readings are coming from SDS011 sensors.
+Other sensors may yield incorrect data.

   Good luck and have fun!